-Still high U.S. production may make it hard for oil prices to sustain prices above the \$60 range in 2018, although global demand has firmed, Middle East tensions have escalated, and the Saudi/Russia production agreement has been extended through 2018.
-Industrial metals have gotten a China boost recently, while precious metals have struggled with the interest rate and currency environments in addition to the market's preference for riskier assets.
-Agriculture prices have broadly weakened recently on supply pressures, though cotton has been strong.
+Still high U.S. production may make it hard for oil prices to sustain prices much above the \$60 range in 2018, although global demand has firmed, Middle East tensions have escalated, and Saudi/Russia production cuts extend through 2018.
+Industrial metals have gotten a boost from Chinese demand while a weak dollar has supported industrial and precious metals.
+Agriculture prices are in the early stages of a reversal amidst a five-year downtrend.
 We remain constructive on long/short equity strategies, which continue to benefit from low levels of internal correlation among stocks and sectors.